 The Peace and Conflict Studies curriculum employs an interdisciplinary, critical, and social justice approach to conflict theory, peace studies, research, and practice.
 Our courses are designed not only for aspiring conflict professionals, but also for students in other programs looking to enhance their skills through peace and conflict electives.
-Take a moment to review our wide array of course offerings.
-Please note, all courses are SYNCHRONOUS as to allow face-to-face interaction between residential and distance learners.

 Application Process for Admission to the Post Baccalaureate Certificate